 Another example is the online picture website Shutterfly.
-My wife uses them every few minutes as she makes photobooks of our daughter.
+My wife uses them every few months to make photobooks.
 The normal cash back rate with Ebates is 2% and it is 10% for Giving Assistant.

 Giving Assistant Browser Button

-Occasionally I have experienced when the Giving Assistant window doesn’t pop-up at sites they offer cash back, but, usually it and the Ebates offers will pop-up at the same time in the top-right corner of my browser.
+Occasionally I have experienced when the Giving Assistant window doesn’t pop-up at sites they offer cash back, but, usually it and the Rakuten one offers will pop-up at the same time in the top-right corner of my browser.

 You might find it handy to go to Giving Assistant first to open the shopping session.
 It also gives you an opportunity to see additional discount codes.

-Similar to Ebates, the average cash back rate at most websites is between 1% and 6%, but magazine sites and other specialty retailers offer reward rates up to 40%.
+Similar to Rakuten, the average cash back rate at most websites is between 1% and 6%, but magazine sites and other specialty retailers offer reward rates up to 40%.

-Giving Assistant gives new users a $5 cash bonus.
-This is lower than Ebates, but with the higher cash back rates, it is possible to earn more long-term.
+Giving Assistant gives new users a $5 cash bonus after your first purchase that earns rewards.
+This bonus amount is lower than Rakuten, but easier to earn.

-In regards to receiving cash back rewards, Giving Assistant will pay you via check on a quarterly basis or weekly via PayPal.
+In regards to receiving payment, Giving Assistant will pay you via check on a quarterly basis or weekly via PayPal.
 The minimum reward balance has to be $5.99 to receive payment via check or PayPal.

 What I Like About Giving Assistant

-- Higher cash back rates at a number of stores also partnering with Ebates
+- Higher cash back rates at a number of stores also partnering with Rakuten

 - Donates a meal for each purchase

-- Pays weekly via PayPal with $5 reward minimum
+- Pays weekly via PayPal or eCheck with a $5.99 reward minimum

-- $5 welcome bonus when first purchase is made
+- $5 welcome bonus when making your first purchase is made

 What I Dislike About Giving Assistant

-- Not as many participating retailers as Ebates (1,936 stores currently)
+- Not as many participating retailers as some platforms

 If you haven’t used a cash back portal before, I recommend either of these two options.
 If you currently belong to one, either of these might be an option to consider.
 Or a reminder to start using your current portal again.